 Rabbi Paul told us, “We know that in everything God works for good with those who love him, who are called according to his purpose.
 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the first-born among many brethren.
 And those whom he predestined he also called; and those whom he called he also justified; and those whom he justified he also glorified” Rom 8:28–30.

 § 381 “Man is predestined to reproduce the image of God’s Son made man, the ‘image of the invisible God’ (Col 1:15), so that Christ shall be the first-born of a multitude of brothers and sisters (cf. Eph 1:3–6; Rom 8:29).”

-New Advent’s Catholic Encyclopedia explains the Catholic dogma of the predestination of the elect: “(a) the first grace of vocation, especially faith as the beginning, foundation, and root of justification; (b) a number of additional, actual graces for the successful accomplishment of justification; (c) justification itself as the beginning of the state of grace and love; (d) final perseverance or at least the grace of a happy death; (e) lastly, the admission to eternal bliss.”
+The Catholic dogma of the predestination of the elect is: “(a) the first grace of vocation, especially faith as the beginning, foundation, and root of justification; (b) a number of additional, actual graces for the successful accomplishment of justification; (c) justification itself as the beginning of the state of grace and love; (d) final perseverance or at least the grace of a happy death; (e) lastly, the admission to eternal bliss.”

 Within this dogma are spiritual oases in which Catholic theologians engage in lively conversation.
 God foresees the free activity of each man and woman.
 We ourselves freely decide whether we will seek the radical transformation of our fallen nature necessary to live above human possibility in the New and Eternal Covenant through Rabbi Yeshua’s sanctifying grace that sustains us for the grace of final perseverance § 2849.